 Before you leave the store, check to make sure that all of your items were priced correctly and that any coupons were applied correctly.
 This is particularly important if you were distracted while the items were being rung up.
 It’s much easier and convenient to have an error corrected while you’re in the store than it is to do it a few days later.
 Some stores will give you an item free if you catch incorrect pricing so it’s worth a minute to stop and verify your receipt.

-Some stores print the receipts on paper that has coupons already printed on the back.
+Some stores do real time receipt processing and print the receipts on paper that has coupons already printed on the back.
 These are frequently for local services, retailers, and restaurants.
 We always eat 2-for-1 at our local Mexican restaurant thanks to our grocery receipts.
 Other stores print coupons on the bottom of the receipt for you to tear off and bring in on your next visit.

 Many stores have surveys on the bottom of their receipts so they can find out about your store experience.
 Many times these are for a chance to win a gift card.
 These are of dubious value because the odds of winning are low.
 However, if you have the time it can’t hurt to enter.
 The ones to watch for, though, are the surveys that give you something free for completing them.
 Sometimes a restaurant will offer a free food item if you take their survey.
 Other stores might offer money off your next purchase.
 These surveys are rarely long or complicated so it’s an easy way to score a freebie.